bvbohnen/x4-projects/API Functions.md

 The following "Make_" cues create widgets.
 Many of them share some common arguments or arg data types, described here.

+After creation, widgets may be partially updated at any time.
+This is detailed in the Update_Widget cue.

 In the egosoft backend, there is a "Helper" module which defines many constants used in the standard menus such as colors, fonts, etc. Arguments may optionally be given as a string matching a Helper const, eg. "Helper.color.brightyellow".

 API args (all widgets)
 * col
   - Integer, column to place the widget in.
   - Uses 1-based indexing.
   - Required for now.
+* id = none
+  - String, unique identifier for the widget.
+  - Optional, but needed for Update_Widget calls.
 * echo = none
   - May be any data type.
   - This is returned in the table sent to signalled callback cues, for user convenience.